 splints help you to rest your joints.
 They can be useful if you have joint inflammation or problems with the alignment or stability of them.
 Using splints helps reduce pain, swelling and stiffness in them.
 Your doctor, physiotherapist or occupational therapist can assist you in determining what is the best splint for you and when you should wear it.

 Most people with psoriatic arthritis may never require surgery to replace the joints.
-However, if your joints are seriously damaged by the disease or when other treatments do not diminish the pain, your doctor may recommend surgery, in which the joints damaged by psoriatic arthritis are replaced with artificial joints.
+However, if your joints are seriously damaged by the disease or when other treatments do not diminish the pain, your orthopaedic surgeon in Delhi may recommend surgery, in which the joints damaged by psoriatic arthritis are replaced with artificial joints.
 The benefits include less pain and improvement in joint function.

 Who is at risk?